oceanprotocol/docs/rewards/df-intro.md

 #### Splitting the Pie

-Each Data Farming weekly round has a pool of OCEAN rewards, and 50% of the pool is paid out in the form of passive rewards & 50% in the form of active rewards.
+Each Data Farming weekly round has a pool of OCEAN rewards, where 50% of the pool is paid out in the form of passive rewards & 50% in the form of active rewards.

 | Passive Rewards | Active Rewards |
 | --------------- | -------------- |